terracenter/gentoo_install/README.md

 ### Create filesystems

-The good thing about Linux is that we have a lot of filesystems that we can use, but this is also the bad thing :sweat_smile: "what to choose" and "when" will most probably come to your mind at some point.
+The good thing about Linux is that we have a lot of filesystems that we can use, but this is also the wrong thing :sweat_smile: "what to choose" and "when" will most probably come to your mind at some point.

-You can read as much as you want [here](https://wiki.gentoo.org/wiki/Filesystem), but we're going to keep it easy, we will use `ext4`, which is the default filesystem for many Linux distributions.
+You can read as much as you want [here](https://wiki.gentoo.org/wiki/Filesystem), but we'll keep it easy.
+We will use `ext4`, the default filesystem for many Linux distributions.

 Let's create our three main filesystems volumes, one FAT32 for UEFI (:fearful: yes, I know, but this is how UEFI works), and then our main `ext4` filesystems.
-If you've created more volumes, remember to create a filesystem for all of them:
+If you've created more volumes, remember to make a filesystem for all of them:

 ```shell
 mkfs.vfat -F32 /dev/nvme0n1p1